ThyssenKrupp shares fall on concern over finances

 "With the Americas seemingly stalling, and risk of the company attempting a capital increase without clarity on this issue, we have increased our short-term sense of caution," Credit Suisse analyst Michael Shillaker said.

-ThyssenKrupp shares were down 5 percent at 16 euros ($21) at 0815 GMT, making them the second-biggest decliner on Germany's blue-chip DAX index.
+ThyssenKrupp shares were down 5 percent at 16 euros ($21) at 0815 GMT (3:15 EDT), making them the second-biggest decliner on Germany's blue-chip DAX index .GDAXI.

 ThyssenKrupp has been trying for more than year to find a buyer for the mills in Brazil and the U.S. state of Alabama, together called Steel Americas, which have caused losses and sapped capital at the company.